hringbauer/hapROH/package/upload_instructions.md

 module load python

 ### Run Tests of Expected Behavior
-Use `/Notebooks/Tests/roh_caller_test.ipynb` to run various tests of expected behavior.
+Use `/Notebooks/Tests/roh_caller_test.ipynb` to run tests of expected behavior.

 ### Create the Source Package
 Update version in setup.py to next version number